 In addition to delays in scaling the team, in-house teams often experience higher rates of churn than typically seen at media agencies – with agencies able to offer fresh challenges by reallocating staff onto different accounts.
 It is very likely that there will be instances where an in-house team will be under resourced, reducing campaign performance and increasing the likelihood of costly mistakes being made.

 By partnering with an agency that can provide media buying support, the in-house process can begin before the in-house resource has reached its planned level.
 This can then become a carefully managed transitional process, as platform responsibilities are migrated as the in-house team is further grown and trained.
 Then once this has been transitioned, agencies can provide ad-hoc resource to supplement any shortfalls with in-house resource.

 Even once the media buying responsibilities are fully transitioned – it is very likely that brands will still require some form on ongoing support.
 In-housing is often referred to as a spectrum – it is rare for brands to take 100% of responsibility on themselves.

-As agencies can spread the costs of these specialists across multiple clients, they are able to provide a flexible source of additional specialised capacity to a brands in-house team, and act as incremental resource to lead larger initiatives beyond the day-to-day responsibilities of the in-house team.
+As agencies can spread the costs of these specialists across multiple clients, they are able to provide a flexible source of additional specialised capacity to a brand's in-house team, and act as an incremental resource to lead larger initiatives beyond the day-to-day responsibilities of the in-house team.